-PAL needs evidence of English and maths attainment.
+Where English and maths are required, PAL will need evidence of attainment.
 Please check with the EPA team via info@professionalassessment.co.uk if you do not know which qualifications are accepted, or which level is required.
 Evidence must be in the form of a certificate.

-The apprentice must have a completed portfolio of evidence that will underpin the professional discussion to be submitted to PAL as part of the Gateway evidence.
+The apprentice must have a completed portfolio of evidence that will underpin the interview to be submitted to PAL as part of the Gateway evidence.

-To confirm the Gateway review has taken place, the employer, provider, and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook3.
-Alternatively, providers and employers can use their documentation, with the caveat that the document must record the information as stipulated on the PAL Gateway record.
+To confirm the Gateway review has taken place, the employer, provider, and apprentice are required to complete a Gateway Declaration Record, an example of which is included in the Appendix of this handbook3, alternatively, providers and employers can use their documentation, with the caveat that the document must record the information as stipulated on the PAL Gateway record.